samc0de/Grokking-System-Design/basics/sql-vs-nosql.md

   - Data reliability
   - Gurantee of transactions
 - NoSQL
-  - Most sacrifice ACID compliance for performance and scalability.
+  - Most sacrifice ACID compliance for performance and scalability..
+  - Eventual consistency, or the BASE properties (in contrast to the ACID)

 ## Which one to use?
 ### SQL